rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 I also tested this powering the MCP4728 boards with 5V VCC.
 I buffered the I2C SDA and SCL pins through two BSS138 FET buffers on one [Adafruit 4-channel I2C-safe Bi-directional Logic Level Converter - BSS138](https://www.adafruit.com/product/757) board.
-The LDAC pins I had to buffer through two buffers of a 74HCT244 chip;
+The LDAC pins I had to buffer through a 74HCTG04 dual inverter buffer;
-The other two buffers on the Adafruit Bi-directional Logic Level Converter were not happy fighting against the pulldown resistor on each LDAC pin on the MCP4728 board.
+the other two buffers on the Adafruit Bi-directional Logic Level Converter were not happy fighting against the pulldown resistor on each LDAC pin on the MCP4728 board.